Take the first step in building a brighter future.

-Will I be able to write off my trip registration fee on my taxes?
+Why is there a trip participation fee, and will I be able to write off the fee on my taxes?

-No, your trip participation fee covers goods (supplies and lunch) and services (transportation and visa processing) this amount is not technically a donation, and therefore is not tax deductible.
+Your trip participation fee covers goods (supplies and lunch) and services (transportation and visa processing).
+This amount is not technically a donation, and therefore is not tax deductible.

 Are there any safety risks?

 We believe that our day trips are no riskier than taking a family vacation to Mexico, however each volunteer must assess the potential risks for themselves.